Vladimir-Sazontov/Getting-and-Cleaning-Data/Codebook.md

 ## Input data

-The initial dataset for this code is contained in directory UCI HAR Dataset which is archived as "getdata-projectfiles-UCI HAR Dataset.zip" in this repository.
+The initial dataset for this code is contained in directory  'UCI HAR Dataset'  which is archived as  getdata-projectfiles-UCI HAR Dataset.zip  in this repository.

 This dataset includes the following files:

 -  'README.txt'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+-  'features_info.txt' : Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.
+-  'features.txt' : List of all features.

-- 'activity_labels.txt': Links the class labels with their activity name.
+-  'activity_labels.txt' : Links the class labels with their activity name.

-- 'train/X_train.txt': Training set.
+-  'train/X_train.txt' : Training set.

-- 'train/y_train.txt': Training labels.
+-  'train/y_train.txt' : Training labels.

-- 'test/X_test.txt': Test set.
+-  'test/X_test.txt' : Test set.

-- 'test/y_test.txt': Test labels.
+-  'test/y_test.txt' : Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.

 -  'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+-  'train/Inertial Signals/total_acc_x_train.txt' : The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
+The same description applies for the  total_acc_x_train.txt  and  'total_acc_z_train.txt'  files for the Y and Z axis.

-- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+-  'train/Inertial Signals/body_acc_x_train.txt' : The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+-  'train/Inertial Signals/body_gyro_x_train.txt' : The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 Below is a list of key factors and variables.

-### Activity Labels from "activity_labels.txt" - show activity performed when the corresponding measurements were taken:
+### Activity Labels from  'activity_labels.txt'  - show activity performed when the corresponding measurements were taken:

 WALKING (value 1)